-Last week the summer was winding down and the Federal Circuit was gearing up for its September argument session.
-But the Court still found time to hand down a number of decisions—17 in total.
+It has been another steamy August week here in Washington and at the Federal Circuit, with eleven new opinions fresh off the press.
 Below we provide our usual weekly statistics and our case of the week—our highly subjective selection based on whatever case piqued our interest.

-You should read this case if: You have a matter involving means-plus-function claiming, correction of inventorship, or judicial estoppel.
+You should read this case if: you have a case involving the authentication of prior art from the internet.